2021 Ukrainian Cup final

 The 2021 Ukrainian Cup Final decided the winner of the 2020–21 Ukrainian Cup, the 30th season of the annual Ukrainian football cup competition.
-It was played on 13 May 2021 at the Ternopil City Stadium in Ternopil between Dynamo Kyiv and Zorya Luhansk.
-This was the first time the cup final was held in Ternopil.
-Previously on 4 March 2021 it was decided that nominal host of the final is Dynamo.
+It was played on 13 May 2021 at the Ternopil City Stadium between Dynamo Kyiv and Zorya Luhansk.
+It was the first time the cup final was held in Ternopil.
+On 4 March 2021, it was decided that the nominal host of the final would be Dynamo.

-Ukrainian Association of Football assured that the stadium will host the 2021 Ukrainian Cup Final after the 2020 final, originally planned to be held on 13 May 2020 at Ternopilsky Misky Stadion, was postponed due to COVID-19 pandemic in Ukraine and first moved to Arena Lviv in Lviv, and then, considering the better epidemiological situation, to Kharkiv at Metalist Stadium.
-On March 5, 2021, the Ternopil City Council adopted its decision to honor the stadium with a controversial historical Ukrainian person Roman Shukhevych.
-It took a brief time before the Ukrainian Association of Football has adopted the new stadium's name originally referring to it by its previous name.
+The Ukrainian Association of Football assured that the stadium would host the 2021 Ukrainian Cup Final after the 2020 final, originally planned to be held on 13 May 2020 at Ternopil City Stadium, was postponed due to COVID-19 pandemic and moved to Arena Lviv, and then Metalist Stadium.
+On 5 March 2021, the Ternopil City Council adopted its decision to honor the stadium with a controversial historical Ukrainian Roman Shukhevych.
+The Ukrainian Association of Football initially did not adopt the new name, originally referring to it by its previous name.

-On 30 April 2021 it was announced that UA:First will be main broadcaster of the game.
-Before the start of the game, teams commemorated Valeriy Lobanovsky who died on 13 May 2002 with a minute of silence.
+On 30 April 2021 it was announced that UA:First would be main broadcaster of the game.
+Before the start of the game, teams commemorated Valeriy Lobanovsky, who died on 13 May 2002, with a minute of silence.